Roina-Shin/google-cloud-study/GCP-Study/ACE-exam/mock-test-1.md

 - Granting the **Storage Object Viewer** IAM role to the service account used by the Kubernetes nodes allows them to have read access to the container images in the central project's Container Registry.

+### 6. Create a DaemonSet in the kube-system namespace of the cluster using the Deployment Manager Template.

+- CASE: You are working on a Deployment Manager template and configure GCP resources.
+You want to create a DeamonSet in the kube-system namespace of the cluster using the Deployment Manager template.

+- Solution: Add the cluster's API as a new Type Provider in Deployment Manager, and use the new tye to create the Deamonset.